blockcoders/nestjs-matic/README.md

   maticProvider?: string | HttpProvider | WalletConnectProvider;

   /**
-   * Optional parameter for parentProvider, can be a string, a
+   * Required parameter for parentProvider, can be a string, a
    * HttpProvider object or a WalletConnectProvider object.
    * If no parentProvider is provided, empty object is used.
    * The parentProvider may also be a URL to connect to,